wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     This command will start the script, prompting you to select the source and target chains, input the token address, recipient address, and the amount of tokens to transfer.

-2. Follow the Prompts:

-    The script will guide you through selecting the source and target chains, as well as entering the necessary details for the token transfer.
+2. **Follow the prompts** - the script will guide you through selecting the source and target chains, as well as entering the necessary details for the token transfer.
 Once you provide all the required information, the script will initiate the token transfer.

-3. Verify the Transaction:

-    After running the script, you should see a confirmation message with the transaction hash.
+3. **Verify the transaction** - after running the script, you should see a confirmation message with the transaction hash.
 You can use this transaction hash to check the status of the transfer on the respective blockchain explorers.

-    You can verify the transaction on the Wormhole Explorer using the provided link in the terminal output.
+You can verify the transaction on the [Wormhole Explorer](https://wormholescan.io/){target=\_balnk} using the provided link in the terminal output.
 This explorer also offers an option to add the transferred token to your MetaMask wallet automatically.

 If you followed the logic provided in the `transfer.ts` file above, your terminal output should look something like this:

 --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-8.html"

 !!! note
-    In this example, we demonstrated a token transfer from the Avalanche Fuji testnet to the Celo Alfajores testnet.
-We sent 2 units of USDC testnet tokens using the token contract address `0x5425890298aed601595a70ab815c96711a31bc65`.
+    In this example, we demonstrated a token transfer from the Avalanche Fuji TestNet to the Celo Alfajores TestNet.
+We sent 2 units of USDC TestNet tokens using the token contract address `0x5425890298aed601595a70ab815c96711a31bc65`.
 You can replace these details with those relevant to your own project or use the same for testing purposes.

 ## Resources